engines-wafu/RAMPART_Docs/Briefs/Range_Brief.md

 Tsalka MOA will be generally controlled with Tbilisi Radar.
 If active, control may be delegated to a nominated range control or airborne surveillance asset.

+### R-6912

+The R-6912 range is a designated live fire range in Turkish airspace.
+JEF pilots have been granted Diplomatic Clearance (DIPLCEAR) to operate in this area subject to approval from their commanding officer on a case-by-case basis.
+Unmanned target aircraft are available, but pilots remain responsible for range clearance prior to target launch.

 ## Control Points (CPs)